apache/nuttx/configs/samv71-xult/README.txt

   /dev/smart0

-Before SmartFS can be used, it must be formatted:
+Before SmartFS can be used, it must be formatted.
+So this command must be used one time the first time that the system boots:

   nsh> mksmartfs /dev/smart0